samcennis/Watson-Assistant-Customer-Self-Service/README.md

     3. The app should now be available at https://<YOUR_APP_NAME>.mybluemix.net
 * Configure "Connection" to the Cloudant database(?)
 Restage needed?

 ### Optional configurations
- * Use /public/js/addCognosIFrame.js.template to put in Cognos content
+ * Use /public/js/addCognosIFrame.js.template to embed your own Cognos content in an iframe.

+### Demo Flow
+* Walk-through demo flow.